espadrine/sc/doc/Readme.md

   template.
 - `file(path)`: responds to the request with the contents of the file at `path`, on disk under `documentRoot`.
+- `compressed()`: returns a writable stream.
+All data sent to that stream gets compressed and sent as a response.

 Note: `file(path)` leverages browser caching by comparing `If-Modified-Since` request headers against actual file timestamps, and saves time and bandwidth by